aditosoftware/vscode-liquibase/README.md

 3. Select the **contexts**.
 Some commands allow you to filter the changelogs by contexts.
 See ["Executing commands with and without contexts"](#executing-commands-with-and-without-contexts) for more details.
 4. Any **additional options** you need to give before you can execute the command.

+The extension passes the selected options to the Liquibase CLI and executes the corresponding command.

 Some commands are accessible from the context menu.
 The context menu is available for all `xml`, `json`, `yaml`, `yml` and `sql` files, because those are the languages where you can write Liquibase changelogs.
 All commands are found in the _"Liquibase"_ sub menu.
 When executing a command from the context menu, it will use the current file as your changelog.

 ## Supported Liquibase Commands

-Currently, the following Liquibase commands are supported:
+Currently, the following Liquibase commands are supported via the Liquibase CLI:

 > **Tip:** The link on the command itself will lead you to the Liquibase documentation.
 This will give you a better understanding of the technical details of each command.
 >